CristieNordic/nextcloud-openshift/README.md

-# Nextcloud for OpenShift 3
+# Nextcloud for OpenShift 4.x with Cloudian HyperStor

-This repository contains an OpenShift 3 template to easily deploy Nextcloud on OpenShift.
+This repository contains an OpenShift 4 template to easily deploy Nextcloud with MariaDB on OpenShift  using Cloudian HyperStor S3 Storage.
-With this template it's possible to run your own Nextcloud instance f.e. on [APPUiO](https://appuio.ch/).

 ## Installation